Hurtigruten Norwegian Coastal Voyage: Stranded in Trondheim… but for Three Hours Only:

 Today you will have a Christmas Buffet served in the restaurant, followed by a Boxing Day Dance.
 Mulled wine, coffee and cake buffet will be available at the bar.

-06:30 – We arrive in Trondheim where we had a long stop on our north-bound journey.
+06:30 – We arrived in Trondheim where we had a long stop on our north-bound journey.
 Trondheim is a Viking city, founded by Viking King Olav Tryggvasson back in 997.
-It is also Norway’s third largest city.07:58 – There is an optional Trondheim sightseeing tour for new passengers who’ve joined the cruise for the southbound journey.
+It is also Norway’s third largest city.

-We have a quick breakfast and rush out to catch more of Trondheim sights.
-This time we walk across the Bakke Bru bridge, just past the Clarion Hotel, into the Rosenborg district.
+We had a quick breakfast and rushed out to catch more of Trondheim sights.
+This time we walked across the Bakke Bru bridge, just past the Clarion Hotel, into the Rosenborg district.

-Even as the first light is trying to break into the morning skies, we can see that this is an affluent part of Trondheim.
-Easily visible are five star hotels, shopping centres, office building of Deloittes and many trendy looking apartment blocks and nice boardwalks line the waterways.
-There are also many speedboats in the river moorings and bars and recreational facilities abound here.
+Even as the first light was trying to break into the morning skies, we could see that this was an affluent part of Trondheim.
+Easily visible were five star hotels, shopping centres, office building of Deloittes and many trendy looking apartment blocks and nice boardwalks line the waterways.
+There were also many speedboats in the river moorings and bars and recreational facilities abound here.

-We walk a in big loop and then rush back to the ship which is leaving at 10 a.m.
+We walked in a big loop around town and then rushed back to the ship which was leaving at 10 a.m.

-Along the next part of the journey, we pass the Fosen shipyard where Hurtigruten’s MS Trollfjord and MS Midnatsol were built.
-We also pass the Agdenes lighthouse before leaving the Trondheimsfjord.
+Along the next part of the journey, we passed the Fosen shipyard where Hurtigruten’s MS Trollfjord and MS Midnatsol were built.
+We also passed the Agdenes lighthouse before leaving the Trondheimsfjord.

-By the time we reach the island of Hitra, the largest island in southern Norway, it is already dark.
+By the time we reached the island of Hitra, the largest island in southern Norway, it was already dark.
 Hitra is home to Europe’s largest herd of deer.

 17:30 – We have a disembarkation briefing.
-There are people who are going straight to Bergen Airport after the cruise so they will be concerned about arriving back in Bergen on time.
-Luckily for us, we are staying a night in Bergen.
+There were people who are going straight to Bergen Airport after the cruise so they would be concerned about arriving back in Bergen on time.
+Luckily for us, we were staying a night in Bergen.

 We also have a film screening of Hurtigruten’s other cruises to Antarctica, Greenland and Spitsbergen, all very enticing to people with the travel bug.

-It’s dinnertime when the ship calls into Kristiansund for half an hour.
+It’s dinnertime when the ship called into Kristiansund for half an hour.
 I don’t think anyone went ashore.

-After Kristiansund, the ship crosses the open waters of Hustadvika.
-We are in view of parts of the huge “Ormen Lange” gas installation, the largest industrial project in Norway.
+After Kristiansund, the ship crossed the open waters of Hustadvika.
+We were in view of parts of the huge “Ormen Lange” gas installation, the largest industrial project in Norway.

-23:00 – I think it’s about this time when we arrive in Molde.
-There’s a 45 minute stop here, but as we’ve been ashore before and it’s late, we give this stop a miss. Ålesund is the next port of call, but we won’t be staying up for this.
+23:00 – I think it’s about this time when we arrived in Molde.
+There’s a 45 minute stop here, but as we’ve been ashore before and it was late, we gave this stop a miss. Ålesund is the next port of call, but we won’t be staying up for this.